We found a few downloads that offer easy action steps and ask brilliant questions that will help you manage your job search and career.

 - Need help figuring out your passion?
 Scott Dismore of Live Your Legend created a list of 27 questions to help you reflect on what you’re good and the work you would like to do.
 Download the questions here (PDF).

-- If you’re applying to a ton of jobs, you run the risk of getting hiring managers mixed up or forgetting where you are in the application process with a particular employer.
-To that end we love this Microsoft Excel Job Search Tracker (hat tip: Lifehacker for the find!) where you can note the organization’s contact info, how you heard of the job, information about the job description relevant links, and more.
+- While job hunting you run the risk of getting hiring managers mixed up or forgetting where you are in the application process with a particular employer.
+To that end we love this Microsoft Excel Job Search Tracker (hat tip: Lifehacker) where you can note the organization’s contact info, how you heard of the job, information about the job description relevant links, and more.
 There are also tabs for networking and interviewing.
 Check out the tracker here (Excel Doc from Microsoft Downloads).

 - Presenting yourself to an employer on paper is half the battle; you also have to master the job interview and a big part of that is being able to give stories and examples of how you’ll fit in and do great work.
 Jenny Blake, author of Life After College, has put together nine questions to help you develop anecdotes that you can share during an interview.
 Get the questions here (Google Doc).